Intro to Improv Zip Pouches PDF Sewing Pattern

-These sewing instructions demonstrate how to make a zipper pouch from two or more pieces fabric using only one main pattern piece and some improvisational cutting.
+These sewing instructions demonstrate how to make a zipper pouch from two or more pieces fabric using only one main pattern piece and rough cutting.

 The pouches can be divided either horizontally, vertically, or even a mixture of both.
 Add some trim to the seams, use decorative topstitching, or piece several print fabrics together to create unique pouches.

-This document is a paper & ink friendly 12-pages: 7-pages text & color photo instructions + 5-pages of full size pattern pieces.
+This document is a paper & ink friendly 12-pages: 7-pages text (in English) & color photo instructions + 5-pages of full size pattern pieces.

 Sewing Skill Level

-Intermediate - You are comfortable with sewing and have experience with zippers.
+Intermediate - You feel fairly confident sewing and have experience with zippers.
 This zipper technique and/or the way of sewing might be new to you, so you should be open to trying new things.

 Dimensions (w x h x d)